Genez-io/genezio-documentation/docs/project-structure/README.md

 - the frontend `publish` directory
 - the environment variables file

-For more details and examples on how to correctly set the paths, check out the section [Genezio Configuration File](genezio-configuration-file).
+For more details and examples on how to correctly set the paths, check out the section [DeployApps Configuration File](genezio-configuration-file).

-Most of these settings are already taken care for you when starting from genezio's official templates or examples.
+Most of these settings are already taken care for you when starting from DeployApps's official templates or examples.
 Check out the [Getting Started](../getting-started) tutorial to see how.